TryGhost/Zapier/README.md

 # Ghost-Zapier

 ## Getting started
-The app is build using "Zapier Platform CLI".
+The app is built using "Zapier Platform CLI".
 An introductory guide into building and maintaining such apps is available [here](https://platform.zapier.com/cli_tutorials/getting-started).

 Quick command reference to get started with development:
 ```